az-raven/az-raven/README.md

 - ⚡ Fun fact: If I'm passionate about something, I'll keep going until it's somebody else's code that's limiting me.
 - 🎉 High school graduate and working on my Associate's at 15!
 - 😄 Pronouns: She / Her
+- Working on a secret new project for @SubsurfaceStudios, releasing sometime around June 2023.

 ## Resume
 * Multiple years experience in C#, Node.js, and Unity3D, including VR development and significant experience with MongoDB.